-TASKS STATUS 16.8 Provide Public Transportation Ongoing The City continuously looks for opportunities to support the upgrade and enhancement of existing facilities, as well as encourage the development of additional public transportation services and facilities.
+16.8 Provide Public Ongoing Transportation The City continuously looks for opportunities to support the upgrade and enhancement of existing facilities, as well as encourage the development of additional public transportation services and facilities.
 The City provides shuttle bus services for the Oasis Senior Center clients on an as-needed basis.
 The City also continuously works with the Orange County Transportation Authority (OCTA) for countywide bus services.
-The City received funding from OCTA for Project V (Community Based Transit/Circulators) to implement a shuttle service on the Balboa Peninsula.
-The Peninsula Trolley officially began service on June 17, 2017.
-The free trolley service ran from 7:30 a.m. to 9:30 p.m. on Saturdays and Sundays through Sunday, September 3, as well as the Fourth of July, making 19 stops along the peninsula.
+The City continued to operate a shuttle service on the Balboa Peninsula during the summer with OCTA grant funding.
+The free trolley service ran from 8 a.m. to 10 p.m. on Saturdays and Sundays through Sunday, September 2, as well as on the Fourth of July, making 22 stops along the peninsula.
 Funding from OCTA to continue the program is available for the next six years (until 2023), subject to the City meeting ridership minimums and at the discretion of the City Council.
-In its first summer, the shuttles carried over 23,000 riders at an average of 906 per day, far exceeding the 271 rider-per-day minimum set by OCTA.
+In its second summer, the shuttles carried over 13,000 riders at an average of 729 per day, far exceeding the rider-per-day minimum set by OCTA.
 With room for bicycles, surfboards, and beach gear, the shuttles offered a fun alternative travel method for residents and visitors alike.
 16.9 Manage Truck Operations Ongoing Trucks are required to obtain a Haul Route Permit through the Public Works Department and are required to use designated haul routes.